Monday of Week 6 of Easter – First Reading

 Paul and his companions spent some time in the city.
 On a sabbath day, they went outside the city to find a place to pray.
 With so few Jews in the city, there was probably no synagogue so, as was not uncommon, they chose an outdoors venue near running water.
 In this case it would have been the bank of the Gangites River.
 By choosing such a place they could also carry out the necessary ablutions before prayer (it is clear that Paul, the Pharisee, maintained many of his old religious customs).

-There they met some women and among them was one called Lydia, a dealer in purple goods from Thyatira.
+There they met some women and among them was one named Lydia, a dealer in purple goods from Thyatira.
 She may have been called Lydia because she came from the district of Lydia.
-Thyatira, situated in the Roman province of Asia, 33 km (20 miles) southeast of Pergamum (in the Hellenistic kingdom of Lydia), was famous for its dyeing works, especially royal purple (crimson).
+Thyatira, situated in the Roman province of Asia, 33 km (20 miles) southeast of Pergamum (in the Hellenistic kingdom of Lydia), was famous for its dye-works, especially royal purple (crimson).
 Later, there was a Christian community there which is twice mentioned in the book of Revelation (1:11; 2:18).
-As purple-dyed goods were expensive and only worn by the wealthy, we can take it that this woman was fairly well off.
+As purple-dyed goods were expensive and only worn by the wealthy, we can take it that this woman was fairly well off herself.
 Also remember that the rich man in the parable of ‘Dives and Lazarus’ was clothed in fine purple (Luke 16:19-31).

 As such, Philippi shares the distinction of really being the first European centre to hear the Christian message.
-It was to be the beginning of a glorious history, which was to transform the continent not only in the area of religion, but also in culture, the arts (painting, sculpture, literature, music), social and political development – a movement which still continues.
+It was to be the beginning of a glorious history, which was to transform the continent, not only in the area of religion, but also in culture and the arts (painting, sculpture, literature, music) and in social and political development – a movement which still continues.

-Paul, of course, was not to know any of that.
-As he was to say himself, “One man sows and another reaps.”
+Paul, of course, was not to know any of that; he would quote the saying from the Gospel: “One man sows and another reaps” (John 4:37).
 He saw himself primarily as a sower.
 The same is true of each one of us.
 But it is important that we sow the seed; otherwise there is nothing to reap.